Target Audience: New Analysts

 Attention Mass Appraisal Analysts: A few outliers exist, especially at the higher end of the predicted prices.

-Therefore, while the residual plot passes the test, it would be prudent to have
+Therefore, while the residual plot passes the test, it would be prudent for the in-house data team to investigate these outliers and document their findings.

 The findings should be included in the model’s final documentation as an